Object Storage vs. File Storage vs. Block Storage - What's Best for Businesses?

 Internxt uses end-to-end encryption and zero-knowledge policies for increased privacy, so your files are secure against hackers and data breaches.
 Teams and departments can she files and get access controls, which can limit access, set passwords for files, and add new members to the plan as and when required.

-Internxt offers affordable and scalable plans for businesses with up to 100 users, making it the perfect solution if you need a secure platform to manage your files without the huge amounts of storage required in object storage.
+Internxt offers affordable and scalable plans for businesses with up to 100 users, making it the perfect solution if you need a secure platform with powerful security protocols to manage your files without the huge amounts of storage required in object storage.

 What is block storage?